The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • Investments in real estate through collective investment undertakings or other investments packaged as funds, which should have the look-through approach applied.

-Spread Risk Sub-module
+Spread Risk Sub-Module

-• A charge for bonds and loans.
-This is an amount equal to the loss in the basic own funds that would result from a decrease in the value of such bonds or loans calculated in accordance with a table set out in Article 176 of the Level 2 Delegated Regulation.
-The assumed decrease varies depending on the duration of the bond and the “credit quality” (i.e., rating) of the bond or loan.
-Longer dated instruments and instruments with a lower credit quality will attract a higher capital charge.
-Separate figures apply where no rating is available, which vary depending on whether collateral has been posted by the debtor.274
+• A Charge for Bonds and Loans.
+This is an amount equal to the loss in the BOF that would result from a decrease in the value of such bonds or loans calculated in accordance with a table set out in the Level 2 Delegated Regulation.490 The assumed decrease varies depending on the duration of the bond and the “credit quality” (i.e., rating) of the bond or loan.
+Longer-dated instruments and instruments with a lower credit quality will attract a higher capital charge.
+Separate figures apply where no rating is available, which vary depending on whether collateral has been posted by the debtor.491

-Specific exposures
+Specific Exposures

 Certain types of instrument that would otherwise attract a capital charge under the provisions above qualify for special treatment in the spread risk sub-module (as specified in each case).
 These include: